The Anti-Handbook Handbook From Tesla…

 In this video Lars Strandridder explains that at Tesla an idea can be adopted in a few short hours and be incorporated on to the production line for the Tesla cars.

 Lars suggests that Tesla is not afraid to make an average of 27 changes to the production line every week.
-One example, cite in the video is an increase in charging speed from 200 to 250Kw.
+One example, cited in the video is an increase in charging speed from 200 to 250Kw.
 From idea to being promoted to implemented took 3-hours.
 It was tested and made live a short time later.
 Tesla owners received a message telling them about the update to the performance of their vehicle.

 This text below is from the PDF which has been published in numerous places online it runs to 4 pages, clearly this has not been written by a lawyer in fact this might be the first time a lawyer reads it.
 Using clear communication Tesla explains what they offer and what they expect.
 (How refreshing.)